richardkmichael/browser-compat-data/README.md

 Browser compatibility data describes which platforms (where "platforms" are usually, but not always, web browsers) support particular Web APIs.

+*Please note that we have not (yet) migrated all compatibility data from the MDN wiki pages into this repository.
+If you wish to help the migration effort, please read about [adding new format compatibility data](https://developer.mozilla.org/en-US/docs/MDN/Contribute/Structures/Compatibility_tables).*

 This data can be used in documentation, to build compatibility tables listing browser support for APIs.
 For example:
 [Browser support for WebExtension APIs](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Browser_support_for_JavaScript_APIs).